FLASH SALES: discover new special offers every week!

 Hamamelis intermedia Feuerzauber - Witch Hazel

-Hamamelis (x) intermedia 'Feuerzauber', stands out from other hybrids by its curiously spreading habit when the shrub is mature.
-Its fragrant flowering is also a bit later and of an astonishing spicy colour, red tinged with copper orange shaded with purple at the base.
-Its autumn foliage orange to yellow and red, sometimes purplish is remarkable.
+Hamamelis (x) intermedia 'Feuerzauber', distinguished from other hybrids by its curiously spreading habit when the shrub is mature.
+Its fragrant flowering is also slightly later and of an astonishing spicy colour, red tinged with coppery orange at the base.
+Its autumn foliage, orange to yellow and red, sometimes purplish, is remarkable.
 A must-have!

 • Flowering time March, April